Coming of Garibaldi

 The Bourbon dynasty

 was the high point as well as the end of the existence

 of southern Italy as a separate nation.
 Today, 140 years

 after the irresistible Risorgimento (bearing in

 always easier after the fact) forcibly incorporated the

-greater Italy, it is still
+Kingdom of Naples into greater Italy, it is still

 difficult to draw dispassionate conclusions that balance

 respected European state against the subsequent

 advantages as part of a single greater nation.